Admin-7/Mr-Robot-techniques/Signing-git-commits-using-GPG-keys.md

 Continue to the next steps to simplify this command line quite a bit.

-## Step 2: Configure git or a specific git project
+## Step 2: Configure Git or a specific Git project

 > :bulb: This step is optional, but recommended.